Slevinski/slevinski.github.io/series/formal-signwriting/entries/the-shape-of-a-sign/plane-writing-technical-bridge.md

 - plane-based writing is functioning in practice
 - real users have been authoring signs for years
-- the infrastructure is carrying more historical and practical weight than its current support model was built for
+- the infrastructure carries substantial historical and practical weight
-- data generation is now outpacing the old one-destination workflow
+- data generation has outgrown the old one-destination workflow

 It also creates predictable problems: